-- ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Do not step on the entrance step until it has extended completely.
+- ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ► Do not step on the entrance step until it has extended completely.
 There is a risk of injury! - ▶ Do not under any circumstances raise or lower persons or loads with the entrance step.

-- > The rocker switch to operate the entrance step is installed on the bottom right in the area of the sliding door. - ▷ If the entrance step has not been properly retracted and locked into place, a warning tone is heard when the ignition is switched on.
+- The rocker switch to operate the entrance step is installed in the lower, rear area of the front passenger's seat. - ▷ If the entrance step has not been properly retracted and locked into place, a warning tone is heard when the ignition is switched on.